 Another nice feature of planetaries is that transitions are smooth.
-When an axle is locked, it does not happen instantaneously, but it's not a problem; gear ratio changes smoothly.
+When an axle is locked, it does not happen instantaneously, and it's not a problem, because it makes the gear ratio change smoothly.

 Actually, this feature can be leveraged to implement a CVT (continously variable transmission), using a single planetary and an eletric motor.
 The Toyota Prius hybrid car employs this approach.

 So, instead of just locking an axle or connecting it to the engine, the eletric motor is used to turn it over a wide range of RPMs, including reverse, to obtain any gear ratio in output.

 The animation below simulates such a CVT.
 You can control motor RPM in order to obtain any output RPM, including zero.

 Well, let's crawl back to our world of conventional gearboxes, where planetary elements can only be engaged to engine or locked.